 1. Start by painting the inside of your mason jars.
 You can use spray paint OR the craft paint method like I used here.

 FYI – I tried spray painting the inside of these first since it seemed faster & easier, but ended up with way too many drips, so I switched to craft paint.
-It’s really hard to get the paint coverage even in the curved area below the rim of the jar.
-Spray paint also comes out lighter/brighter on glass, so I couldn’t get the deep navy shade I was looking to with the blue jars.
+It’s hard to get the paint coverage even in the curved area below the rim of the jar.
+Spray paint also comes out lighter/brighter on glass, so I couldn’t get the deep navy shade I was looking for with the blue jars.

 To coat the inside of the jars with craft paint, pour a bunch of it into the jar, then roll the jar around until nearly the entire inside is coated.
 It’s fine if the rim isn’t fully covered, because the next thing you’re going to do is place the jar upside down on a paper plate.
 The rest of the paint will drip down and finish off that rim for you!